 Being such a defensive and righteous person, I always had this feeling that I had to prove myself to others.
 Their looks and behaviors when I spoke my mind made me feel like I am different.
 After a while, I was completely frustrated every time I needed to stand up for myself.

-It was years after this when I enrolled into college that I understood the meaning of being defensive.
+It was years after this when I enrolled in college that I understood the meaning of being defensive.
 Once I learned what it meant, I could finally master my defense mechanism.
 As Anna Freud, the daughter of Sigmund Freud explained, the number of defense mechanisms is quite large (she listed nine common mechanisms).

-A bit of an advice: when you use defense mechanisms to defend an opinion, place these in conjunctions with your communication skills.
+A bit of advice: when you use defense mechanisms to defend an opinion, place these in conjunctions with your communication skills.
 Don’t let them coincide with the desire to protect yourself.
 Not everyone is your enemy or wants to harm you.
 In most cases, listening will help you determine the real reason behind someone else’s action and prevent you from jumping to the very, very wrong conclusion.

 As soon as I learned this, I learned to be fine with the idea of sometimes being wrong when I think I am right.
 But, I also learned to carefully speak my mind when I truly believe I am in the right.